morgonic/AI-Image-Processing-Classification/README.md

 It is clear in order to make the prediction of **Indian elephant** from this image, the model focused heavily on the elephant's anatomy--the head, ears, rear, face, trunk--and some on the general context of the elephant's figure and the greenery surrounding or being held by it.
 It disregarded most of the background and some of the surface of the elephant's body, opting to focus on details like body and facial structure to make its guess.

+---

-# Occlusion Predictions & Confidence Scores
+# Occlusion Predictions & Confidence

 I ran the three occlusion functions twice on the image of the elephant--once with a 50x50 sized box, then once more with a 100x100 sized box.